Fonds - Records of the Transport Sector

 The Bank's massive reorganization in October of 1972 attempted to more effectively fuse country knowledge and sector skills.
 Sectors with a sufficient number of experts and an established lending program, such as the Transportation Department, were largely decentralized.
 While maintaining a centralized core staff of Department advisors, the majority of Department staff was dispersed to regional project departments in newly established regional vice presidencies.
 The remaining centralized staff made up the sector operating departments and performed advisory services for the regions.
 They were responsible for improving and maintaining the quality of Bank lending and related operations through: formulating policies, methodology and guidelines; providing operational support and advice; and managing related programs of recruitment assistance, staff development and education.
 Some departments, which had only a small number of staff, remained completely centralized and retained operational responsibilities; they were referred to as centralized operating projects departments (COPD).

 On July 1, 1983, the Transportation and Water Department again became the Transportation Department (TRP), after the transfer of the water supply functions to the renamed Water and Urban Development Department (WUD).
-The Transportation Department continued to report to the Vice President, Operations Policy (OPSVP).
-At the date of its establishment, the Department had no formal divisional structure.
-It had a Front Office Advisory Staff reporting to the Senior Advisor.
+The Transportation Department, headed by Louis Y. Pouliquen, continued to report to the vice president, Operations Policy (OPSVP).
+At the date of its establishment, the department had no formal divisional structure.
+It had a Front Office advisory staff reporting to the senior advisor.

 The Transport Division performed the following activities: